DETAILED ACTION

 Fukuda teaches a housing unit for an inverter (inverter equipment 20) of an electrical refrigerant compressor (electric compressor 1) wherein the housing unit (20) comprises a first housing element (lid 30) and a second housing element (inverter case 21).
 The first (30) and second (21) housing elements are welded together (see paragraph 0118 stating inverter case 21 and lid 30 are joined by welding).

 Fukuda is considered to be analogous art because it is in the same field of endeavor as the claimed invention.
 Therefore it would have been obvious to one of ordinary skill in the art, prior to the effective filing date of the present application, to weld the first and second housing elements together.
-Welding the first and second housing elements together would provide a strong, dust-proof, and water-tight seal.
+Welding the first and second housing elements together would provide a strong, dust-proof and water-tight, seal.

 Min and Fukuda teach second housing elements, but are silent as to the method that they are made.
-The claimed phrase “a cast part or a punched metal part” is being treated as a product by process limitation; that is, that the second housing element is made by casting or metal punching.
-As set forth in MPEP 2113, product-by-process claims are NOT limited to the manipulations of the recited steps, only to the structure implied by the steps.
+The claimed phrase “a cast part or a punched metal part” is being treated as a product by process limitation; that is, the second housing element is made by casting or metal punching.
+As set forth in MPEP 2113, product-by-process claims are not limited to the manipulations of the recited steps, only to the structure implied by the steps.
 Once a product appearing to be substantially the same or similar is found, a 35 U.S.C.
 102/103 rejection may be made and the burden is shifted to applicant to show an unobvious difference.
 See MPEP 2113.
+Thus, even though Min and Fukuda are silent as to the process used to create the second housing element, it appears that the product in these references would be the same or similar as that claimed.

 Conclusion